Our aim at Futurismo is to make each tour an educational but also emotional experience.

-During the activity, our biologists and guides explain more about the cetacean species sighted as well as other marine life and points of interest along the island.
-Additional information guides are also available aboard to add to the educational value of our tours.
+During the activity, our biologists and guides will explain more about the cetacean species sighted as well as other marine life and points of interest along the island.

 At the end, the biologist gives a recap to explain which species were sighted and to show the sighting history of individual animals that were able to be identified from the tour.

 Throughout the year, we receive kids from various schools to participate in a sustainability awareness campaign.
 They have after-school activities on environment, ecology and oceans.

 On special days like World Ocean Day or World Whale Day and Christmas, we also offer more interactive activities.
 We use collected plastic to decorate our Christmas tree, which is made of branches fallen from trees.
 Kids love it and have a lot of fun.